Help! My husband constantly interrupts me how do I stop him?

 If It’s Not Intentional

 First up: you’re going to need to be a little patient.
-It can be annoying but this isn’t the kind of thing which is going to vanish overnight.
+It can be annoying but this isn’t the kind of thing that is going to vanish overnight.
 You’re going to need to help him understand he’s doing it, remind him as it happens and work with him to help him overcome it.